conda-forge/or-tools-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libortools, ortools-cpp, ortools-python` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libortools, ortools-cpp, ortools-python, ortools-samples` can be installed with `conda`:

 ```
-conda install libortools ortools-cpp ortools-python
+conda install libortools ortools-cpp ortools-python ortools-samples
 ```

 or with `mamba`:

 ```
-mamba install libortools ortools-cpp ortools-python
+mamba install libortools ortools-cpp ortools-python ortools-samples
 ```

 It is possible to list all of the versions of `libortools` available on your platform with `conda`: